alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/tutorials/drawing-context/drawing-context.md

 # Rendering Graphics with DrawingContext

-In this tutorial you will learn how to create a custom <xref:Alternet.UI.Control> which draws itself on screen using <xref:Alternet.Drawing.DrawingContext> class.
+This tutorial will teach you how to create a custom <xref:Alternet.UI.Control>, which draws itself on the screen using <xref:Alternet.Drawing.DrawingContext> class.

 1. Create a new AlterNET UI Application project, name it `DrawingContextTutorial`.
-For a step-by-step guidance on how to create a new AlterNET UI project, see ["Hello, World" Tutorial](../hello-world/hello-world.md).
+For step-by-step guidance on how to create a new AlterNET UI project, see ["Hello, World" Tutorial](../hello-world/hello-world.md).
 1. Add a new empty class named `DrawingControl` to the project.
 Make the class `public`, and derive it from <xref:Alternet.UI.Control>:
    [!code-csharp[](examples/DrawingContextTutorial/DrawingControl-Step1.cs?highlight=1,5)]